 Dissolve cornstarch into your milk option in a 4-6oz ramekin or canning jar*, blending completely.

-Stir in remaining ingredients.
+Stir in pumpkin, sugar and spice.
 Mix thoroughly.

 Microwave on high for 1 minute.
 Mixture will rise as it bakes, but should not overflow the top.